SirDank/dank.tool/README.md

 - The dank.tool executable might be flagged as malware by windows defender (false positive) since it has been built using python (nuitka) and also does not have a verified certificate.

-- Python is not required to use the portable exe version of this tool.
+- If you would like to run the python scripts instead of the installer, there might be small changes you have to make for it to execute properly.

-- If you would like to run the python scripts instead, there might be small changes you might have to make for it to execute properly.
+- Try not to spam the [ ENTER ] key on the exe's terminal as it can cause the program to take in the wrong input, if this has occurred, close the exe and relaunch it.

-- Try to not spam the [ ENTER ] key on the exe's terminal, as it can cause the program to take in the wrong input, if this has occurred, close the exe and relaunch it.
+- When the tool is running and performing a task, if you click inside the console window, a white rectangle appears and the task is paused.
+To continue performing the task, press the down arrow key.

 ## ♦️ To Do ♦️